 - Ensure that we explicitly support IRDS professionals in participating in DEI campus and external professional development opportunities - 2.
 Incorporate DEI professional development activities into existing meetings and activities such as IRDS monthly meetings, check-ins, and strategic planning retreats. - 3.
 Actively involve all IRDS professionals in DEI Strategic Planning process. - 4.
 Learn to be effective allies to assist others to ensure their voices are heard when they may not be heard otherwise. - 5.
-We plan to enhance efforts to attract and retain a diverse IRDS staff.
+We plan to enhance efforts to attract and retain a diverse staff in our office and across the University.
 For example, we will expand where we announce positions and job openings. - Be intentional about where we post job opportunities to ensure a diverse pool of applicants is available.